 John Burns graduated with a bachelor of arts degree in political science in 1992 from Davidson College.
 He studied for a year at McGill University Faculty of Law in Montreal, Canada on a Rotary Ambassadorial Scholarship and in 1997, he earned a Juris Doctor degree from the Wake Forest University School of Law in Winston-Salem.
 From 1997-1999, John served as a law clerk for Senior U. S. District Judge Earl Britt in Raleigh.

 Mr. Burns is licensed to practice law in North Carolina.
 He is a member of the Wake County Bar Association, the North Carolina Bar Association, and the American Bar Association.
 He is admitted to practice before the North Carolina General Court of Justice, the North Carolina Court of Appeals, the U. S. Bankruptcy Court for the Eastern, Middle, and Western Districts of North Carolina, the U. S. District Courts of the Eastern, Middle, and Western Districts of North Carolina, the U. S. Court of Appeals for the Fourth Circuit, and the U. S. Supreme Court.

 John Burns is active in the Wake County community.
-He currently serves as a Wake County Commissioner, representing District 7.
+He previously served as a Wake County Commissioner, representing District 7.
 John is also an elder, deacon, and youth leader at First Presbyterian Church of Raleigh, and he currently serves on the Board of Directors of the Raleigh Hall of Fame.

 Education (John D. Burns)